Overview

 utilize a balanced strategy that combines high-quality stocks with a bond component to broaden portfolio diversification,

 buffer risk, and add income.
-We hold government and investment grade corporate bonds, high yield issues, money market
+The bond component can hold government and investment grade corporate bonds, high yield

 There are five key investment principles guiding everything we do: